3lvia/designsystem/packages/components/README.md

 See [the Playwright docs](https://playwright.dev/docs/browsers) for more information.
 This will install the latest versions of Chromium, Safari, and Firefox to be used by Playwright.
 The versions installed must correspond to the version of Playwright that is defined in `packages/components/package.json` (e.g.
-`"@playwright/test": "^1.39.0"`) and the Docker image used in the `Playwright.yml` Github action workflow.

-**NB:** Note that the sensitivity of changes in the snapshot images Playwright captures is different in the Github action vs. running the tests locally.
-It is more sensitive to changes on your local machine.
+`"@playwright/test": "^1.39.0"`).

 Once the browsers have been installed, you can run the tests with the command `yarn test-ct`.
-If you need to update the snapshots because there are intentional changes to a component, tun `yarn test-ct:update`.
+Note that the visual tests are run through Percy, so no images needs to be added to the project.